UMNET-perfSONAR/pSSID/elk_stash_conf/elk_setup.md

 The [pssid-input-output.conf](https://github.com/UMNET-perfSONAR/pSSID/blob/master/logstash_conf/pssid_conf.d/pssid-input-output.conf) sets up input using rabbitmq plugin that extracts any messages from rabbitmq queue named 'pSSID' on the elk server.
 This file also sets up elasticsearch output for the 'pssid' index.

 The [01-pssid-scan-filter.conf](https://github.com/UMNET-perfSONAR/pSSID/blob/master/logstash_conf/pssid_conf.d/01-pssid-scan-filter.conf) splits the scanned bssid info and ssid coverage info into own individual objects so it is easier to aggreagrate the data.
+TODO: add a filter for http request that translates return code into english (200 -> OK)

+\
 contents of `/etc/logstash/pipelines.yml`:
 ```
 # This file is where you define your pipelines.
 You can define multiple.